 Mice are generally omnivorous, but they prefer to feed on fruits, seeds, and grain.
 In some instances, they may feed on crops causing severe damage to domestic gardens.
 While commonly believed that mice are attracted to cheese, they have more liking to foods that are high in carbohydrates.
 You will soon realize that chocolates may be a more effective attractant of mice than cheese.
 However, it is important to note that house mice are indiscriminate and will consume any food that is available to them.
 You will find them in trash cans, and they have the capability of surviving for long periods with very little supply of food.
+They can get into you shed during the winter months and stay there till summer.
+So you need to learn how to keep mice out of shed.

 During starvation, mice have exhibited cannibalistic behaviour.
 It’s not uncommon for females to feast on their young ones during this period.
 In some isolated incidents, they have eaten their tails.
 However, this behaviour is only visible under duress.